 This paper is organized as follows.
 In \sec{background} we give background on general properties of quantum operations.
 In \sec{RB} we sketch the RB protocol and describe the information that can be extracted from such experiments.
-In \sec{tomography} we describe how the information from RB experiments can be used to tomographically reconstruct the unital part of any quantum map even in the presence of imperfect randomizing operations.
-Finally, in \sec{fid} we show how to efficiently estimate the average fidelity to unitaries outside the Clifford group using RB experiments.
-This section also includes new bounds on the effect of imperfect randomizing operations, and precise bounds on the number of samples needed to achieve some desired error and confidence.
+In \sec{tomography} we describe how the information from RB experiments can be used to tomographically reconstruct the unital part of any experimental map even in the presence of imperfect randomizing operations.
+In \sec{fidTandU}, we show that it is possible to efficiently bound the fidelity of any such experiment to a class of unitaries capable of universal quantum computation.
+Finally, in \sec{fid}, we analyze error propagation in these protocols.
+This section includes new bounds on the effect of imperfect randomizing operations, and rigorous bounds on the number of samples needed to achieve some desired error and confidence.